The-Marcy-Lab-School/marcy-curriculum-docs/projects/agile-methodologies.md

-As you build this project, you will need to be incredibly organized and communicate well with your partner.
+As you build any project, you will need to be incredibly organized and communicate well with your teammates.

 Throughout your career, as you work on more projects and on more teams, you will realize that the people you enjoy working with most are excellent communicators and are highly organized.
 Additionally, being able to demonstrate your communication skills and approach to organization can really set you apart in the hiring process.